tillkahlbrock/superluminar-website/content/post/prometheus-k8s-service-discovery.md

 ## Prometheus Operator
-To make the configuration of this certain aspect of prometheus easier, the CustomResource ServiceMonitor where introduced (https://github.com/coreos/prometheus-operator/blob/master/Documentation/design.md#servicemonitor) which is consumed by the Prometheus Operator (https://github.com/coreos/prometheus-operator).
+To make the configuration of this certain aspect of Prometheus easier, the CustomResource ServiceMonitor where introduced (https://github.com/coreos/prometheus-operator/blob/master/Documentation/design.md#servicemonitor) which is consumed by the Prometheus Operator (https://github.com/coreos/prometheus-operator).

 To make the management of Prometheus easier we will use the [Prometheus Operator](https://github.com/coreos/prometheus-operator).